gilts/wsee/README.md

 # Credit
 This Repo is build on top of other works, i'm not a jerk that steals other people work.
 - Thanks to [@fdxreborn](https://github.com/fdxreborn) for letting me to enhance his tools.
 This Repo is built on top of his awesome works at [cfchecker](https://github.com/fdxreborn/cfchecker)
-- Also thanks [@PalindromeLabs](https://github.com/PalindromeLabs) for ZGrab uses in Websocket Discovery.
+- Also thanks to [@PalindromeLabs](https://github.com/PalindromeLabs) for ZGrab uses in Websocket Discovery.
 This repo borrows some material from [STEWS: Security Testing and Enumeration of WebSockets](https://github.com/PalindromeLabs/STEWS)

 You can also support my work by offering me some free Doughnut xD: https://saweria.co/mc874